-The REIT's weighted average effective interest rate is a non-IFRS financial measure and includes interest on secured debt and excludes interest on debentures and credit facilities.
+The REIT's weighted average effective interest rate is a non-IFRS financial measure and includes interest on secured debt and excludes interest on debentures and the credit facility.
+Effective interest rates include the impact of costs paid to secure financing and mark to market interest rate adjustments.
 This calculation is a useful measure to compare movements in interest rates period over period; and to compare the average rate to the current market rates at that point in time.
-As at March 31, 2016, the REIT's weighted average effective interest rate for mortgages was 4.57%, unchanged from December 31, 2015.
+As at June 30, 2016, the REIT's weighted average effective interest rate for mortgages was 4.46%, improved from 4.57% as at December 31, 2015.